kubevirt/kubevirt.github.io/_posts/2019-01-22-An-overview-to-KubeVirt-metrics.markdown

   The _rest_client_requests_total_, represents the number of HTTP requests, partitioned by status code, method, and host.

-- Now, following again [KubeVirt's docs](https://kubevirt.io/user-guide/#/installation/monitoring),we need to deploy two resources:
+- Now, following again [KubeVirt's docs](https://kubevirt.io/user-guide/#/installation/monitoring), we need to deploy two resources:

   1. A [Prometheus resource](https://github.com/coreos/prometheus-operator/blob/master/Documentation/design.md#prometheus).
 Just copy the YAML snippet from _KubeVirt's docs_ and apply it as follows: